MatthewBieda/VKEngine/README.md

   Batch draw calls on a per-material basis to reduce the number of state changes needed in the render loop.

 - **Animations**
-  Update an object's model matrix at runtime to translate, rotate and scale any object.
+  Update an object's model matrix in real-time to translate, rotate and scale any object.

 - **Light Casters**
   A small cube mesh that tracks the positions of a point light, making placing lights easy.